 Medications are regulated by the FDA.
 Before a prescription or over-the-counter drug can be sold in the United States, the manufacturer must submit data supporting its safety and efficacy, and after the medication is approved, the FDA continues to monitor adverse reactions.
 Even with all these safeguards, problems still occur, prompting the FDA to withdraw many medications and to require strong warning labels on others.

 For most claims made on product labels, the law does not require evidence that the claim is accurate or truthful.
 In fact, the FDA's first opportunity to weigh in comes only after a product is marketed, when it can take action against products that are adulterated, misbranded, or likely to produce injury or illness.
 Since nearly all supplements are used without medical supervision or monitoring, most of the estimated 50,000 adverse reactions that occur in the United States each year go unreported.
-It's a situation that Harvard's Dr. Peter Cohen has called "American roulette."

 How do we really know?